SayedAlesawy/Sudoku-Solver-/README.md

 Approach:
 --------
-I am using a simple backtracking algorithm to brute force the solution of the grid, the main steps are:
+I am using a simple backtracking algorithm to brute force the solution of the grid through trial and error techqniue, the main steps are:

 1- Check if the grid has an empty cell.